benkertp/adv-r/Chapter6_Functions.md

 An interesting property of R is that every infix, replacement, or special form can be rewritten in prefix form.
 Doing so is useful because it helps you better understand the structure of the language, it gives you the real name of every function, and it allows you to modify those functions for fun and profit.

-The following example shows three pairs of equivalent calls, rewriting an infix form, replacement form, and a special form into prefix form.
+The following example shows **three pairs of equivalent calls**, rewriting an infix form, replacement form, and a special form into prefix form.

 ```r